top of page

 Parenting Dimensions:

 Are you interested in transforming parenting patterns that may get in the way of your best efforts?
 Complete this self-assessment and determine where you can begin this process.
-First, download the file here.
+First, download this document.
 Then, place a checkmark where you fit on each of the lines with regard to the different parenting dimensions.
 Next, identify your relative extremes – in other words – the top 3 dimensions where you marked yourself the farthest from the middle.
 Then, try to identify one behavior that will help you to make your way closer to that middle.
 For example, if you never apologize, offer a sincere apology to one of your children.
 If you never criticize your children, make it a point to offer them constructive feedback.
 This can be a powerful tool to guide change in your family unit starting today.

 Our Favourite Books